-Due to regulations regarding X-rays, applicants to the Dental Assistant Program must be at least 17 years old.
+- Due to regulations regarding X-rays, applicants to the Dental Assistant Program must be at least 17 years old. - Applicants must pass a criminal background check and complete a student disclosure form. - Immunization Records may be required for externship.

 Massage Therapy Program